 - What is their biggest fear with the upcoming contract?

 - Is a technical person likely reading the section or someone else?

 Consider the competition.
 Another important outcome of storyboarding is a greater understanding of the competition.
-Analyzing the major competitors will help the team identify areas to highlight team strengths that will “ghost” the weaknesses of the competition.
-This will also help the team to identify areas where the competition may have a leg up so that the team can proactively come up with ways to compensate.
+Analyzing the major competitors will help the team identify areas to highlight team strengths that will “ghost” the competition's weaknesses.
+This will also help the team identify areas where the competition may have a leg up so that the team can proactively devise ways to compensate.
 As part of the brainstorming sessions, the team should consider the following:

 - What are the likely strategies of the competitors?